 Background risk factors are non-modifiable, which means they cannot be changed in any way.

 Ageing often leads to a decline in one’s health.
 As we get older, sometimes age-related chronic diseases are inevitable.
 Examples of these conditions include Alzheimer’s disease and Parkinson’s disease.

-Even one’s gender can be a risk factor for chronic diseases.
-There are some conditions that are more prominent with one gender, or perhaps illnesses that only one gender can acquire.
-For instance, only men can be diagnosed with prostate cancer and only women can have ovarian cancer.
+Even one’s sex can be a risk factor for chronic diseases.
+There are some conditions that are more prominent with one sex, or perhaps illnesses that only one sex can acquire.

 A person’s hereditary background can also increase the risk of acquiring a chronic disease.
 If your family has a history of a particular chronic disease, there’s a chance that you may have it as well.
 Common examples of multifactorial genetic inheritance disorders include heart disease, high blood pressure, arthritis, diabetes, and cancer.